EliteStarServices/BlueHazePluginTools/README.md

 ### BH Plugin Tool is an API for Local and Remote Plugin Management

-Create JSON API Files and Extended.
+Create JSON API Files and Extended Plugin Information Display on Dashboard.

 ### See Which Plugins Are Active on Each Site in a Mulisite Network